DarianHamel/Full-Stack-Flush/Documents/proposal.md

 # Full Stack Flush Project Proposal

 ## Project Summary and Vision
-Full Stack Flush is a gambling website that functions as a form of entertainment, allowing users the ability to play table games and gamble responsibly from anywhere they please.
-The purpose of Full Stack Flush is to improve good gambling habits of users, while still delivering a fun and engaging gambling experience.
-Users will be provided with safe and healthy gambling limits and information through regular reminders.
+Full Stack Flush is a gambling web application that functions as a form of entertainment, allowing users the ability to play table games and gamble responsibly from anywhere they please.
+The purpose of Full Stack Flush is to improve the gambling habits of all users, while still delivering a fun and engaging gambling experience.
+Users will be provided with safe and healthy gambling limits and information related to safe gambling through regular reminders.
 Users will be forced to implement limits on their money and time.
+Our goal is to set a new standard for all gambling platforms through the integrated ethical features that we plan to implement.

 ## Core Features
 ### 1. Blackjack Game